 Leadership bears great accountability.
 No man or woman, when called, seemed to feel worthy of the calling.
-They knew the cost and said things like, “I can’t speak, I am but a child–did I give birth to all these people?”
+They knew the cost and said, “I can’t speak, I am but a child–did I give birth to all these people?”

 Anarchy is a state of disorder due to the absence or nonrecognition of authority.